Skip to content

 npx pulscheck help

-Static patterns
+Static rule

 RuleSeverityMaps toWhat it catches

-fetch-no-abort-in-effectcriticalafter-teardownfetch() inside useEffect without AbortController
+fetch-no-abort-in-effectcriticalafter-teardownfetch() inside useEffect / useLayoutEffect / useInsertionEffect without an AbortController wired into cleanup

 Each finding includes the file, line, matched code, severity, and a fix string.